Geospatial Data Ingestion & Processing Workflows

 gdf.loc[invalid_mask, "geometry"] = gdf.loc[invalid_mask, "geometry"].apply(make_valid)

-# Rebuild spatial index after geometry modification
+# Re-access sindex to rebuild R-tree after geometry modification

 Scalable Execution & Pipeline Automation